mdkaleem364/C_TO_IR/README.md

 9. a[i][i][i] = a[i][i][i] + 1 ? => assign a i a  (only used are output once... changed are printed times)

-10. for loop initialization lines count if for loop is inside a function
+10. for loop initialization lines count if funciton is inside a for loop

 11. a[++i] = j;
 		 => assign i i